 In 1998, Petersen also published his autobiography.
 The book discusses the hardships he faced, not only because of war but because of the racism of his fellow soldiers.
 Frank E. Petersen, Jr. has received many Awards, including the Distinguished Flying Cross; the Meritorious Service Medal; the Purple Heart; Robert M. Hanson award for the Most Outstanding Fighter Squadron while assigned in Vietnam, 1968; Man of the Year, NAACP, 1979; Honorary doctorate, Virginia Union University, 1987; Gray Eagle Trophy, August 21, 1987-June 15, 1988.
 Most recently, Gen. Petersen served as vice president of Corporate Aviation for DuPont DeNemours, Inc., responsible for pilot training and leadership of DuPont's Corporate Flight programs worldwide.

-He was also appointed by the U.S. Secretary of Education to serve as a Board member of the Educational Credit Management Corporation.
+The U.S. Secretary of Education also appointed him as a Board member of the Educational Credit Management Corporation.
 Frank Petersen died from lung cancer at his home in Stevensville, Maryland, on August 25, 2015.
 He left behind his wife Alicia Petersen and children Gayle, Frank, Dana Moore, Lyndsay Pulliam, and Monique.